SusmithaBoggavarapu/driver-onboarding/README.md

 ### Building, and Running Your App Locally

 1. Clone repo.
-2. CD into the cloned repo.
-3. Change the vault.path property in the application.yaml to the path of your local vault directory EX:(/Users/<user_name>/vault)
-4. Install the app with `mvn clean install`.
+2. Install the app with `mvn clean install`.
-5. Start the app in local-mode with `mvn -Dspring-boot.run.profiles=local spring-boot:run`.
-6. You can then access the app at http://localhost:8080